Sergio Almirón (footballer, born 1980): Empoli

 In the summer of 2004, Empoli bought 50 percent of the player's rights from Udinese, following the loan spell in Verona, Almirón instantly became an integral part of the Empoli setup and played a vital role in their bid for Serie A promotion and survival in top-flight.
 Following two impressive seasons with the Tuscan club, Empoli finally bought his contract outright from Udinese in June 2006.
-Almirón retained his place within the Empoli first team during the 2006–07 Serie A season, and following a highly impressive campaign, the midfielder was scouted by and sold to Serie A giants Juventus F.C., who had recently returned to Serie A after being demoted due to the Calciopoli scandal.
+Almirón retained his place within the Empoli first team during the 2006–07 Serie A season, and following a highly impressive campaign, the midfielder was scouted by and sold to Serie A giants Juventus FC, who had recently returned to Serie A after being demoted due to the Calciopoli scandal.

 Juventus

 Almirón transferred to Juventus in June 2007 for €9 million.
 Juventus were rebuilding the squad after spending a season in Serie B and he and new signing Portuguese midfielder Tiago Mendes were expected to be the main central midfield pairing.
 He was unable to maintain a place in the starting eleven in favour of the likes of Cristiano Zanetti and Antonio Nocerino.
 After making just 9 Serie A appearances in 5 months, Almirón was sent out on loan.
 In January 2008, he was loaned out to Ligue 1 side AS Monaco for the remainder of the campaign.
 At Monaco, Almirón made 11 appearances and scored 2 goals in the second half of the 2007–08 Ligue 1 season, before returning to Juventus on 30 June 2008.
 Upon his return, Almirón found himself even further down the pecking order following the arrivals of Mali international, Mohamed Sissoko and also Danish midfielder Christian Poulsen.
 Juventus coach Claudio Ranieri again deemed the player a surplus to requirements, and again opted to send the midfielder out on loan.
 Fiorentina signed him in July 2008, and obtained the option to buy his contract outright at the end of the season.
 Following yet another dismal campaign, in which Almirón made just 11 appearances, however, Fiorentina declined the option to make his stay permanent and he again returned to Turin.

 The emergence of youngster Claudio Marchisio during the 2008–09 season and the arrival of Brazilian duo Diego and Felipe Melo during the summer ended any new possibilities of a second chance of becoming a regular at the club.
 On 20 August 2009, he signed for newly promoted Serie A outfit Bari on loan.